Highlights from the Ratings and Financial Report for The Procter & Gamble Company (PG)

-The Procter & Gamble Company (NYSE:PG) went up by 0.31% from its latest closing price compared to the recent 1-year high of $164.98.
-The company’s stock price has collected -0.03% of loss in the last five trading sessions.
+The Procter & Gamble Company (NYSE:PG) went down by -0.85% from its latest closing price compared to the recent 1-year high of $164.90.
+The company’s stock price has collected 0.28% of gains in the last five trading sessions.
 Barron’s reported on 01/19/23 that P&G Earnings Hit By Higher Costs.
 ‘Strength in Innovation’ May Help Demand.

 Is It Worth Investing in The Procter & Gamble Company (NYSE :PG) Right Now?

-The Procter & Gamble Company (NYSE:PG) scored a price-to-earnings ratio above its average ratio, recording 24.76 x from its present earnings ratio.
-Plus, the 36-month beta value for PG is at 0.41.
+The Procter & Gamble Company (NYSE:PG) scored a price-to-earnings ratio above its average ratio, recording 24.83 x from its present earnings ratio.
+Plus, the 36-month beta value for PG is at 0.39.
+Opinions of the stock are interesting as 11 analysts out of 27 who provided ratings for The Procter & Gamble Company declared the stock was a “buy,” while 4 rated the stock as “overweight,” 11 rated it as “hold,” and 0 as “sell.”

 Sponsored